 More often than not, I feel like the worst scars are emotional because they're the wounds we or others can't see, and given they're innate invisibility to the naked eye they're the most difficult wounds to heal.
 By the time I encountered him, I thought I’d finally gotten to a point in my life where I no longer needed to seek validation from others, but I was wrong, lol.
 I still craved something I couldn’t seem to explain and couldn’t understand why I was so hung up on needing him to ‘see’ me.
 Turns out, I just wasn’t completely certain about what was so great about myself and I wanted to be reassured.
 But the truth of the matter was I didn’t need anyone else to reinforce what was already evident.

 Regardless of what life may put you through, deep down you know yourself better than anyone else and you have to make sure you’re paying attention to the needs and wants that are inherent within you.
 You can’t allow someone all the joys and pleasures of who you are and not relish in them yourself.
-In a twist of of events, he showed me just how valuable I truly was as it related to who I was and what I had to give during this whole ordeal.
+In a twisted turn of events, he showed me just how valuable I truly was as it related to who I was and what I had to give during this whole ordeal.
 Before him, I hardly realized what I had the power to do, what my love could do, but through the pain he caused I was forced to recognize it.
 It hurt and sucked more than anything, but while recovering from it I made sure the first person from that moment on who needed to benefit from my love was me.
 And my recognizing it, only made me want to ration and protect it from anyone else who didn’t deserve it.

 I began severing the ties between my self-worth and a person’s ability to see all of me and my value as a human being.
-I looked at all that I felt like I’d lost and all that he’d gained from the situation, and thought well if what I gave could do so much for someone, imagine what I could do if I poured the same amount of energy into myself.
+I looked at all that I felt like I’d lost and all that he’d gained from the situation, and thought, “well if what I gave could do so much for someone, imagine what I could do if I poured the same amount of energy into myself”.
 Rather than assuming that people will preserve me upon witnessing my light, I now do my own due diligence to protect it myself.
 I've stopped hungering for the need to be seen and recognized, and for once in the midst of doing the work for me, I've been forced to recognize myself.
-A midst all that I felt was taken from me with nothing inherently tangible to show for my exhausting efforts, I can admit he gave me that much...
-A new innate ability to stop being so careless with me and giving so much of myself to others undeserving of even the shadows my light casts...
+Amidst all that I felt was taken from me with nothing inherently tangible to show for my exhausting efforts, I can admit he gave me that much...
+A new ability to stop being so careless with me and giving so much of myself to others undeserving of even the shadows my light casts...

 -Conclusion: There is sun after the rain…—See yourself first and foremost before seeking the validation of others.